kairos-io/kairos-docs/content/en/docs/Architecture/cloud-init.md

 This means that you could ship an ISO with a bundled config (see [Automated install]({{< relref "../Installation/automated.md" >}}) or [Auroraboot]({{< relref "../Reference/auroraboot.md" >}}) to see how) that adds a generic configuration that you want everywhere, and using userdata you can then overwrite the default config if needed per node/datacenter/deployment, as the useradata is read and stored into `/oem` it will be read later in the process and overwrite whatever you shipped on the defaults bundled with the ISO.

+In order to see the final config, you can run on a running system `kairos-agent config` and that should show the final configuration after scanning all sources.

 ## Boot stages

 During boot the stages are emitted in an event-based pattern until a system completes its boot process